iamiq/glance-app-widget-national-rail-departure-times/README.md

 This repository explains how to add **live National Rail departures for any UK station** to a **Glance** dashboard using **TransportAPI**, with deliberate safeguards to stay within the free API quota.

-The setup avoids heavyweight rail data platforms and is suitable for personal dashboards and home servers.

 ## What this does